For Better or For Worse by Lynn Johnston for July 03, 2019

 21. Missing large

-phughes200 almost 5 years ago
+phughes200 over 5 years ago

 I have never had a kid offer to mow my yard.
 However, there are plenty of ads for walking your dog or house sitting.
 Can’t say I blame them.
 Dog walking is a lot less work and better paying.